Chart Color Schemes

 The level of residential development activity in Collaroy Plateau is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers in Collaroy Plateau shows an average of around 10 new dwelling approvals per year.
-Between FY21 and FY25, approximately 52 homes were approved, with another 4 approved so far in FY26.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Collaroy Plateau averaged around 10 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 52 homes were approved, with an additional 4 approved so far in FY-26.

-The population has been declining recently, suggesting that new supply is likely keeping up with demand, offering good choice to buyers.
-The average construction cost value of new properties is $1,197,000, indicating a focus on the premium market with high-end developments.
-Compared to Greater Sydney, Collaroy Plateau has around three-quarters the rate of new dwelling approvals per person.
+The population has declined recently, suggesting that new supply has likely kept pace with demand, offering good choice to buyers.
+The average expected construction cost value of new properties is $1,197,000, indicating a focus on the premium market with high-end developments.
+Comparatively, Collaroy Plateau has around three-quarters the rate of new dwelling approvals per person when measured against Greater Sydney.
 Nationally, it places among the 28th percentile of areas assessed, suggesting somewhat limited buyer options while strengthening demand for established dwellings.
-This level reflects the area's maturity and may indicate possible planning constraints.
+This level is also below average nationally, reflecting the area's maturity and possible planning constraints.

-New building activity in Collaroy Plateau shows 67.0% detached houses and 33.0% medium and high-density housing, with a growing mix of townhouses and apartments.
-This shift from the area's existing housing (currently 94.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
+New building activity shows 67.0% detached houses and 33.0% medium and high-density housing.
+There is a growing mix of townhouses and apartments, providing options across different price points from family homes to more affordable compact living.
+This represents a notable shift from the area's existing housing composition, currently at 94.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
 With around 601 people per approval, Collaroy Plateau shows a mature, established area.
 Given stable or declining population forecasts, it may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development